keerthanap8898/TextToVideoAPI/README.md

 ## Latest Updates:
  1. **Research Cost analysis.**
  2. **Minimal features needed to convincingly prove my hypothesis:**
-     - ***... that Rust core threads can in fact ensure Correctness in HPC system structures & typically risky correctness-critical modules or use-cases.***
+     - ***... that Rust core threads can in fact ensure Correctness in HPC system structures & typically risky modules where correctness is critical or other related use-cases.***
- 3. **Hierarchial Testing & Release Strategy.**
+ 3. **Hierarchical Testing & Release Strategy.**

 # 1-pager (closer to a 5-Pager at this point...)
 ## Text-to-Video API – MVP & Open-source Design Document